migramirez2/Harmony-ONE/progress/konstantin-potapov.md

-2024-05-10 Fri: This week i reviewed dev branch, was reading HotStuff whitepaper and was investigating issues with bootnode and crosslink.
+2024-05-10 Fri: This week i reviewed dev branch, was reading HotStuff consensus protocol and was investigating issues with bootnode and crosslink.

 ---